duglin/helloworld/README.md

   rolling upgrade to a new version - for example, how much traffic do we want to go to v1 versus v2 of our app.
 I'm not going to go into this now, so we'll just use `runLatest` which takes a single container definition.
+- `configuration`: just a wrapper.
+In my opinion this should be removed, it serves no real purpose.
+Under the covers Knative will create a `Configuration` resource for its nested data, but that doesn't mean we need to expose it to the user.
 - `revisionTemplate`: Each version of our application is called a revision.
 So, what we're doing here is defining a version of our app and its `image` value.